 In 1977, Toru Iwatani joins Namco, initially intending to make pinball games for the company.
 Caught in the transition to videogames, Iwatani bridges the gap by creating 3 interesting video pinball games: Gee Bee (1978), Bomb Bee (1979) and Cutie Q (1979).
 By 1980, he is tired of the glut of videogame shoot-em-ups littering the arcades, even those by his own company such as Galaxian.
 He wants to create an arcade game that looks more like a cartoon than a video game and appeals to women as well as men.
 Inspired by the sight of a pizza with a slice taken, his original design calls for an animated pizza with a missing wedge for a mouth running around a maze eating everything in sight.
 Technological restraints at the time, however, require the programming team, led by Hideyuki Mokajima, to do a graphics scale-back to a simple, solid yellow circle.
 The large wedge of a mouth does remain, though, and the character and game is christened Puckman, deriving from the Japanese term “puck”, translating to “munch” in English.
 Puckman is really Munch-Man in Japanese.

-After the game’s distinctive theme music plays, players find themselves guiding Puckman around a single maze eating dots, while avoiding the four ghosts Akabei, Pinky, Aosuke, and Guzuta (each with varying levels of hunting skills), who escape from a cage in the middle of the screen and will end our little yellow friend’s life if they touch him.
+Gaming history is heralded by the distinctive theme music that plays at the beginning of a new maze in Puckman, composed by Toshio Kai.
+Kai is credited with only one other game as composer: Namco’s other maze game for 1980, Rally-X. After the jaunty Puckman tune, players find themselves guiding Puckman around a single maze eating dots, while avoiding the four ghosts Akabei, Pinky, Aosuke, and Guzuta (each with varying levels of hunting skills), who escape from a cage in the middle of the screen and will end our little yellow friend’s life if they touch him.
 In each corner of the square playfield is a large dot that when eaten will turn the ghosts blue for a brief period, during which time the tables turn and Puck can eat the ghosts, leaving only the apparently indigestible eyes which make their way back to the cage for reincarnation into another ghost.
 During every screen, a treat appears for the player under the ghost-cage, in the form of fruit or a bell or some other symbol waiting to be devoured.
 Considering the graphic design of the game, one wonders if perhaps Iwatani and Mokajima have played the 1975 German board game Blockade, the cover art of which bears a striking resemblance to their game.

 The arcade game is deceptively simple, with only a four-position joystick needed to guide the character around the maze, Iwatani’s nod to newcomers to the arcade and women who might not be familiar with video games.
 However, with each successive screen, the ghosts get faster and their time of blue-invulnerability less.
 Tension is added with a steady whining sound effect that increases in pitch as the game is played.
 The game is an absolute smash in Japan, following Space Invader‘s lead in causing another Yen shortage nationwide as tens of thousands of Puckman machines start gobbling them up.

 Pac-Man is also the first video game to become so totally ingrained in popular culture, going so far as to appear on both the cover of Time and Mad magazine.
 Speaking of literature, a library of books are released meant to help players parse the movement patterns of the ghosts in the game, allowing them to play longer.
 Some, including Mastering Pac-Man by professional Blackjack player Ken Uston, even land on the best-seller list, as well as landing some legal animosity from Midway who see the tips eating into their coin-drop on the game.
-All this Pac mania culminates in National Pac-Man Day, named April 3, 1982.
+All this Pac mania culminates in National Pac-Man Day, named April 3, 1982 as part of the promotion for the much-anticipated (and later much maligned; See below) Atari 2600 version of Pac-Man.

 I Got A Fever!